Graduated in Geography with a major in Environmental Protection. In love with sustainability, ecology, geology and nature.

 Cities have little direct impact on the global balance of radiation, but inside urban climate, generated by absorption and subsequent re-radiation of heat from built-up areas and emissions of artificial heat through combustion, creates the effect of the urban heat island.
 Cities are warmer at night than the surrounding countryside and often, especially in the higher latitudes, even during the day.
-In Tokyo, anthropogenically generated heat increases the temperature of the urban surface by about 1.5 ° C in summer and 2.5 ° C in winter, the effect of urban land-use raises the temperature by about 1 ° C in both halves of the year.
+In Tokyo, anthropogenically generated heat increases the temperature of the urban surface by about 1.5 ° C in summer and 2.5 ° C in winter, the effect of urban land use raises the temperature by about 1 ° C in both halves of the year.

 Even the hydrological cycle is increasingly under the influence of a man who uses water for different purposes and returns it to the water cycle contaminated.
 These changes are in urban areas so profound that we can speak of urban hydrology.
-Built-up areas create artificial impervious surfaces that reduce surface water supplies, infiltration is gone, surface flow, permeability, and erosion are increased, evaporation is reduced.
-In a wider range, it comes not only to qualitative but also quantitative consequences (regulation, dams, ...).
+Built-up areas create artificial impervious surfaces that reduce surface water supplies, infiltration is gone, surface flow, permeability, and erosion are increased, and evaporation is reduced.
+In a wider range, it comes not only to qualitative but also quantitative consequences (regulation, dam construction).
 However, human activity is reflected in the quality of water resources.
-The major problem present urban waste water and residues of pesticides and biocides, which pass through the surface and groundwater.
+The major problem presents urban waste water and residues of pesticides and biocides, which pass through the surface and groundwater.
 Freshwater resources in urban areas are also threatened by the waste from transport, tourism, military activities.

-Consequences and effects of urbanization
+Consequences and Effects of Urbanization

 Knowing the problems of urbanization is not enough, it is necessary to understand their implications and the degree of social preparedness to deal with them.
-Consequences and effects of urbanization depend on many other factors and are operating in all segments of human activity and the environment.
+The consequences and effects of urbanization depend on many other factors and are operating in all segments of human activity and the environment.
 They can be divided into several groups: